Blazerrzz101/bolt-nextjs-shadcn-fnoatkhz/README.md

 - Score calculation (upvotes minus downvotes)
 - Product ranking based on vote score

+### Mock Implementation

+For development and testing purposes, the application includes a mock implementation of the voting system that doesn't require a database connection.
+The mock implementation:

+- Uses in-memory storage for votes and vote counts
+- Simulates all voting functionality including toggling and changing votes
+- Provides realistic vote counts and scores for testing
+- Includes test products (p1-p5) for easy testing

+To test the voting system, visit the `/test-vote` page in the application.
+This page allows you to:

+- View the current vote status for test products
+- Cast upvotes and downvotes
+- See the effects of vote toggling and changing
+- Check remaining votes for anonymous users

 ### Vote Storage

 Votes are stored in a JSON file at `data/votes.json` with the following structure: